ibowditch/userdocs/_sources/kiosk.md.txt

 You can now {ref}`sign-in using your tag<easyway>`.

 (need-event)=
-:::{topic} Why do I sign-in to an event rather than just sign-in to the station?
+:::{topic} Why do I need to create an event rather than just sign-in to the station?

 As with the old Attendance Book, you would normally sign-in to one activity, described in the heading of the page (OIC, activity type, date, etc.).
 If you attended another activity later in the day, you would sign-out of the